craig-osterhout/docs/content/manuals/dhi/how-to/customize.md

    customization process.
 You can continue with the following steps for more details.

-1. Select the image version you want to customize.
+1. Select one or more images and versions you want to customize.
+1. Select **Next**.
 1. Optional.
 Add packages.

    1. In the packages drop-down, select the packages you want to add to the